-- Results of RCAHMS and HES fieldwork and research in all archive formats, including survey notes, written description and analysis, correspondence, glass plate, film and digital photography, building survey and publication drawings, 3D data, databases and interpretative material. - The Scottish Industrial Archaeology Survey. - Material focusing on particular industries e.g. power, hydro-electrics, gas, ship-building, distilleries, civil engineering etc. - Archives from significant individuals active in the field such as Professor John Hume. - Archives from significant companies e.g. William Arrol, ScottishPower, Scottish Gas, etc. - Outreach and community engagement projects that have generated descriptions, drawings and photographs in all formats to enhance the record.
+- Results of RCAHMS and HES fieldwork and research in all archive formats, including survey notes, written description and analysis, correspondence, glass plate, film and digital photography, building survey and publication drawings, 3D data, databases and interpretative material - The Scottish Industrial Archaeology Survey - Material focusing on particular industries.
+For example, power, hydroelectrics, gas, ship-building, distilleries, civil engineering etc - Archives from significant individuals active in the field such as Professor John Hume - Archives from significant companies.
+For example, William Arrol, Scottish Power, Scottish Gas, etc. - Outreach and community engagement projects which have generated descriptions, drawings and photographs in all formats to enhance the record c) Future collecting